 3. Anyone Who Knows Your Private Key Can Steal Your Funds

 Any valid transaction bearing a valid signature will be accepted by the Bitcoin network.
-At the same time, any person in possession of a private key can create a valid transaction.
+At the same time, any person in possession of a private key can sign a transaction.
 These two facts taken together mean that someone knowing only your private key can steal from you.

 Many avenues are open to thieves who steal private keys.
 Two of the most popular are storage media and communications channels.
 For this reason, extreme caution must be taken whenever storing or transmitting private keys.

 Software wallets usually store private keys in a “wallet file” on the main hard drive.
 Wallets often place this file in a standard, well-known directory, making it an ideal target bitcoin-specific malware.